rust-lang/book/second-edition/src/ch13-01-closures.md

 The `value` field is of type `Option<i32>`.
 Before we execute the closure, `value` will be `None`.
-If the code using a `Cacher` asks for the result of the closure, we'll execute the closure at that time and store the result within a `Some` variant in the `value` field.
-Then if the code asks for the result of the closure again, instead of executing the closure again, we'll return the result that we're holding in the `Some` variant.
+If the code using a `Cacher` asks for the result of the closure, we’ll execute the closure at that time and store the result within a `Some` variant in the `value` field.
+Then if the code asks for the result of the closure again, instead of executing the closure again, we’ll return the result that we’re holding in the `Some` variant.

-The logic around the `value` field that we've just described is defined in Listing 13-10:
+The logic around the `value` field that we’ve just described is defined in Listing 13-10:

 <span class="filename">Filename: src/main.rs</span>